Joecstarr/thesis/sections/tabulation/arborescent/computation/linearization.md

 ##### Case 1: The Child Is The Root Of A Half-Open And Proper Stick

-When the child is the root of a is proper and half-open (contains a leaf vertex), we append that stick as the twist vector for the corresponding rational tangle.
+When the child is the root of a is proper and half-open (contains a leaf vertex), we append that stick as the twist vector (@rational-def-twistvector) for the corresponding rational tangle.
 Let the stick consist of the vertices, $v_i\cdots v_{i+k}$, and weights,
 $w_i\cdots w_{i+k}$.
 We delimit the stick with $\LB\ \RB$, with each weight separated by a space, and the leaf weight as the left most entry of the twist